- Distance: 990km

 Squinting and rolling at grandma speeds, I finally pulled into the BP at Wallan, slowly making my way through a parking lot filled with travelers and locals alike.
 My vision was blurry even without the visor, and I was exhausted from the ride here.
 My body was the consistency of a vigorously used dish sponge and my hands were shaking.
 Then, I did the unthinkable.

-As I pulled into the car space - something I've done without fail for years - I realized just how tired my body was.
+As I pulled into the car space - something I've done without fail for years - I realised just how tired my body was.
 My right leg was supposed to support Sheba while my left leg kicked the stand down.
 Instead, my leg completely gave way.

 Soul: "Yay, we're here!
 All we need to do is just put this stand down and..."